 At CSU Pueblo, the budget provides for $2.5 million in new investments.
 These funds will enable the campus to increase compensation and benefits for faculty and staff.
 The university will also invest in students by increasing the budget for institutional financial aid.
 In addition, the funds will provide for continued infrastructure investments for the campus.

 “CSU Pueblo’s budget remains in good shape and we are pleased that tuition will only increase by 3 percent,” said CSU Pueblo President Timothy Mottet.
 “As a Hispanic Serving Institution it is important to remain affordable and accessible for the students we serve and the projected increase in funds will enable CSU Pueblo to increase the financial aid budget for our students, while also funding core business operations such as compensation and infrastructure expenses.
 In addition to these investments, we will leverage our partnerships with our CSU System sister institutions to further CSU Pueblo’s important mission of teaching, research, and service in southern Colorado.”

 The resulting FY2019 operating budgets for each unit are projected as follows: CSU – $1.22 billion, compared to $1.15 billion for FY2018 CSU-Global Campus – $109.3 million, compared to $105.2 million for FY2018 CSU Pueblo – $86 million, compared to $83.1 million for FY2018 CSU System Office – $7.5 million, compared to $7 million in FY2018.

 About the CSU System

-The Board of Governors of the CSU System has nine voting members, appointed by the governor and confirmed by the State Senate, and six non-voting members who are faculty and student representatives from CSU, CSU-Pueblo and the CSU-Global Campus.
-The board provides oversight to ensure effective management, accountability and leadership at all the CSU System universities – Fort Collins, Pueblo and the online Global Campus.
+The Board of Governors of the CSU System has nine voting members, appointed by the governor and confirmed by the State Senate, and six non-voting members who are faculty and student representatives from CSU, CSU Pueblo and the CSU Global.
+The board provides oversight to ensure effective management, accountability and leadership at all the CSU System universities – Fort Collins, Pueblo and the online Global campus.